Bowed Legs

 Bowed legs is a condition characterized by legs that bend outwards around or below the knees, even when the ankles are together.
 It occurs when the growth plate near the inside of the knee slows down or stops making new bone while the growth plate near the outside continues to grow normally, giving a bowed appearance to the legs.

 Neglecting bowed legs leads to persistent bowing and, in later life, causes discomfort and pain in the hips, knees, and/or ankles because of abnormal joint stress.
-Without medical intervention, children with bowed legs can face a lifetime of disability.

 Treatment